brandoz2255/Obsidian-Notes/One_folder/Key Exchange.md

 #### In-Band Key Exchange

 To address the limitations of Out-of-Band exchange, **In-Band key exchange** methods are used.
 This approach allows the key to be exchanged over the same communication channel that will be used for the encrypted communication, making the process more straightforward and efficient..
-This approach allows the key to be exchanged over the same communication channel that will be used for the encrypted communication, making the process more straightforward and efficient.
+This approach allows the key to be exchanged over the same communication channel that will be used for the encrypted communication, making the process more straightforward and efficient. #fcard